 d) Once all the volumes are deleted, right-click and format

-If you’d created the system image by using a third-party tool, try to create one by using the Windows built-in utility and then try to restore from this newly created image.
+If you’ve created the system image by using a third-party tool, try to create one by using the Windows in-built utility and then try to restore from this newly created image.
+Follow these steps:

-a) Type Control Panel in Windows Search at the bottom left corner of the screen and click to launch it
+a) Type Control Panel in Windows Search box at the bottom left corner of the screen and click to launch it.

-If none of the above-given methods works, contact a Professional Data Recovery Service Provider.
-The data recovery experts could recover your data.
+If none of the above methods works, contact a Professional Data Recovery Service Provider.
+The data recovery experts can fix the error and recover your data.

 The error “Unable to recover your PC.
 The system drive is too small” doesn’t allow you to restore data from a system image.
 But there are ways to fix the error and retrieve your data.
 If the methods discussed in this post don’t work, contact a Professional Data Recovery Service Provider for secure retrieval of your data.